School of Electrical Engineering and Computer Science (EECS)

 CSCI 455.
 Database Management Systems.
 3 Credits.

 Database concepts, database design (ER, UML), database programming languages (SQL), NoSQL Database, Database Concurrency and recovery techniques, and Database security.
-Prerequisite: CSCI 242.
+Prerequisite: CSCI 242 with a grade of C or better.
 S, even years.

 CSCI 457.
 Electronic Commerce Systems.
 3 Credits.

 A study of the system architecture, content design and implementation, and data analysis, management, and processing of electronic commerce.
 Topics include Internet basics, business issues, data management and processing, static and dynamic web programming, e-commerce content design and construction, and databases and host languages with embedded SQL.
-Prerequisite: CSCI 260.
+Prerequisite: CSCI 260 with course topic of Dot Net.
 S, odd years.